Kong/docs.konghq.com/archive/enterprise/2.6.x/immunity/install-configure.md

 {% endnavtabs %}

 ## Summary
-The Collector App is installed and the Collector Plugin is enabled on Kong Enterprise.
-You are now ready to analyze incoming traffic for [alerts](/enterprise/{{page.kong_version}}/immunity/alerts).
+The Collector App is installed and the Collector Plugin is enabled on {{site.base_gateway}}.
+You are now ready to analyze incoming traffic for [alerts](/gateway/{{page.kong_version}}/immunity/alerts).

-For any issues encountered when setting up Collector App, Collector Plugin, or configuring other aspects of Immunity, see [troubleshooting](/enterprise/{{page.kong_version}}/immunity/troubleshooting) for help debugging common problems.
+For any issues encountered when setting up Collector App, Collector Plugin, or configuring other aspects of Immunity, see [troubleshooting](/gateway/{{page.kong_version}}/immunity/troubleshooting) for help debugging common problems.